ExpDev07/commy/README.md

 # Commy

 Introducing **Commy**, a simple yet powerful framework which simplifies the use of [Plugin Messaging Channels](https://www.spigotmc.org/wiki/bukkit-bungee-plugin-messaging-channel/). _The name is not communist-inspired._

+For immidiate support, join my [Discord Channel](https://discord.gg/veFY5c3).

 ## Getting Started